NICMx/FORT-validator/docs/usage.md

 This is a string because a service alias can be used as a valid value.
 The available aliases are commonly located at `/etc/services`.
 (See '`$ man services`'.)

 > ![img/warn.svg](img/warn.svg) The default port is privileged.
 To improve security, either change or jail it.
+>
+> In case you don't wish to change the port, nor run FORT validator as root, see [Non root port binding](run.html#non-root-port-binding).

 ### `--server.backlog`